blakyaks/tf-testing-example/README.md

 # tf-testing-example

-This repository contains example code that accompanies the BlakYaks blog post on Terraform testing.
+This repository contains example code that accompanies the BlakYaks blog post `Test Engineering with Terraform`.